 Using body percussion:

 Decide on 4 different sounds you can make using your bodies.
-The first sound will be spread out, the 2nd and 3rd sounds quicker, and the final sound the big climax of your motif:
+The first sound will be spread out, the second and third sounds quicker, and the final sound will be the big climax of your motif:

 Sound 1: stamp